I quit my full-time job 12 months ago.

 While I was working full-time, I’d also set up my online shop.
 It had been live for almost a year and was only making a few hundred bucks a month, but I knew that working for someone else was no longer an option, especially if I had the ability to make money doing what I was passionate about – design and travel.
 So I made the switch.

 Over 12 months later I can say that it’s been one hell of a year, with a million ups and downs and a learning curve steeper than Mt Everest.
-A few of you showed interest in finding out about making the switch after my post on 10 reasons why travel is better than your office job, so here are 6 things about my current life as an entrepreneur that might have been nice to know beforehand.
+A few of you showed interest in finding out about making the switch, so here are 6 things about my current life as an entrepreneur that might have been nice to know beforehand.

 1. I work harder now than I did when I worked full-time